Create An Epic Gluten Free Charcuterie Board The Easy Way

 Create An Epic Gluten Free Charcuterie Board The Easy Way 2

 Growing up, they were simply called cheese boards.
 When my kids were toddlers, we used a similar concept to help them try more foods and called it a grazing board.
-We even used ice (affiliate link) cube trays to keep the food separated.
+We even used ice cube trays to keep the food separated.

 Whatever you want to call it, the concept creates a beautiful display of food that is sure to impress even the pickiest of party-goers.
 It would also pair well with a tapas dinner where you could serve these Loaded Sweet Potato Bites.
 Yum!